 To read about the purpose of this project read: Why I’m Growing and Foraging 100% of my Food for a Year.

-Food Freedom, the book, will be released by New Society Publishers in summer/ fall 2020.
-The book is on preorder now.
-Sign up here for a 20% discount and for occasional updates on the book.
-100% of Rob’s proceeds from this book are donated to nonprofits working to make the world a happier healthier place.
-Learn more here.
+Food Freedom, the book, will be released by New Society Publishers in December 2020.
+Sign up here to be notified when the book is released and for a 20% discount.
+100% of my proceeds from this book are donated to nonprofits working to create a more sustainable and just food system.

 Cover photo by Sierra Ford Photography